Best CrossFit Shoes

 Soles on running shoes usually have about an inch of foam or gel between your foot and the ground, meaning the shoes work more like weight distribution function.
-Running shoes don’t work for other areas of cross training because cross-training requires a shoe that allows your foot to stay solid inside of it, making you stable and firm.
+Running shoes don’t work for other areas of cross-training because cross-training requires a shoe that allows your foot to stay solid inside of it, making you stable and firm.

 So, make sure you get a CrossFit shoe that has soles made out of something stiff and hard.
-You don’t want to purchase shoes that advertise CrossFit capabilities but are really made for running, because they won’t help you balance out to lift weights, or give you grip when you climb.
+You don’t want to purchase shoes that advertise CrossFit capabilities but are really made for running because they won’t help you balance out to lift weights, or give you grip when you climb.

-Shoe Heel to Toe Drop
+Heel to Toe Drop

 A quality CrossFit shoe should have a very small heel to toe drop, meaning the difference between the forefoot’s height and the heel’s height should be very small.
-A good CrossFit shoe will have a minimal drop, some have zero-drop features, and should be very flat from heel to forefront.
+A good CrossFit shoe will have a minimal drop, some have zero-drop features, and should be very flat from heel to the forefront.

 Exactly how flat you want your shoe to be can be something that’s a personal opinion.
 Some people feel better in shoes that have a 6mm drop, which is on the higher side of the minimal drop scale for this type of shoes, while others want zero.

 While personal opinion comes into play with the assessment of any shoe’s minimal drop, your decision should also depend on the type of workouts you plan on performing.
-If you plan to run more and want more support, than a 6mm drop probably would be more comfortable.
-However, people planning to do more weightlifting probably want zero drop to feel more stability and support from their shoe’s foundations as they lift.
+If you plan to run more and want more support than a 6mm drop probably would be more comfortable.
+However, people planning to do more weightlifting probably want zero drops to feel more stability and support from their shoe’s foundations as they lift.

 If you aren’t certain about what drop you want, you can always go to a local sports store and try some shoes with different levels of minimal drop on them to see what you feel most comfortable with.
 After you assess that, it’ll be easier for you to tell what types of shoes will make you feel comfortable, and what size of drop you need.

 Good CrossFit shoes give you great options for lateral support.
 When training in CrossFit, torque builds up from our hips meaning your knees come out, placing weight on your outer heel area within your foot.
-Shoes without good lateral support are going to push your feet out over the sole, creating an over-the-top affect that isn’t comfortable and can hurt your feet.
+Shoes without good lateral support are going to push your feet out over the sole, creating an over-the-top effect that isn’t comfortable and can hurt your feet.

 When you’re looking for CrossFit training shoes with good lateral support, a feature you really do need to make sure you don’t lose your balance or injure yourself when you work out, try the shoes on and play around in them.
 Do some squats to see if your feet hold well in the middle of the shoe, or slip out or forward.
 If they hold well, look for the inner cage or wire in the shoe to ensure you’ve got a solid CrossFit Shoe with good lateral support.

 Finding a CrossFit shoe that brings you good lateral support is a must.
 You’ll have more balance during your workouts and be better protected from accident, slips, or injuries when you train.
-This type of protection is certainly worth the value it’ll give you with your safety and health.
+This type of protection is certainly worth the value it’ll give you for your safety and health.

 How comfortable your CrossFit shoes on your feet will be a matter of personal preference, but it’s certainly an important consideration.
-Feeling comfortable in your shoes as you train is one of the most important things you’ll need to look into, and what one person feels is comfortable to them when they train can be different from what you think feel comfortable to you.
+Feeling comfortable in your shoes as you train is one of the most important things you’ll need to look into, and what one person feels is comfortable to them when they train can be different from what you think feels comfortable to you.
 So, stick with your gut instinct and try on a few shoe styles.

 One thing you’ll want to look at when feeling out the comfort and fit of a shoe is the midsole width in the shoe.
-These can vary depending on the shoe type, and you want to find one that will best fit your type of foot (narrow, wide, or medium feet).
+These can vary depending on the shoe type, and you want to find one that will best fit your type of foot (narrow, medium orwide feet).

 While CrossFit training techniques mean variety by definition of the training approach, nobody wants to have to purchase several different shoe types for their workouts.
 Buying one for everything you want to do is really the best and most cost-effective approach.